 Tragically, members of the Freedmen’s Colony were abused by members of the Union army, who failed to deliver on their promises to take care of the freedmen.
 Richard C. Etheridge, who was born into slavery on Roanoke Island and left to join the Union army’s 36th United States Colored Infantry Regiment, co-wrote a letter with William Benson to the Commissioner of the Freedmen’s Bureau, decrying the injustices and admonishing the Commissioner to put an end to them.

 But some freedmen stayed.
 Eleven families came together and purchased 200 acres of land to set up homesteads.
 Three other men bought their own plots of land.
 By 1870, there were about 300 African Americans living on Roanoke Island, and many owned their own homes.
 Those who stayed worked hard to establish a life for themselves.
-And many of their descendants still live on or nearby Roanoke Island, like Darrell Collins and Virginia Tillett.
+And many of their descendants still live on or nearby Roanoke Island, like Darrell Collins and the late Virginia Tillett.

 “I have a deep love and respect for Manteo,” Collins said.
 “It’s a nice place to live, a nice place to raise a family.
-It’s really got an old time feel to it, a small town feel to it.”
+It’s really got an old-time feel to it, a small town feel to it.”

 Collin’s grandmother, whose maiden name was Bowser, married Frank Grant Wise, whose parents were members of the Freedmen’s Colony.
 Wise was a shoemaker on Roanoke Island; he set up a shop in the back of his home where he made and repaired shoes.

 “People from all over the county would come and bring their shoes there,” Collins said.
 “And once he passed away, my great-grandmother took over the trade and repaired shoes.”